FlowCI/flow-core-x/README.md

 ## What is flow.ci?

-flow.ci is an open-source CI/CD automation server that designed for reducing the complexity and increasing user experience.
+flow.ci is an open-source CI/CD automation server that designed for setting up a self-hosted CI/CD service with the easiest, fastest and most painless way.
 It supports high availability, multiple building environment, and scalability with dynamic agents.

 - __High Availability__

   flow.ci is designed to work in the cloud -- public, private, or hybrid, it could be deployed with multiple instances, the configuration/jobs data on the node may not be lost when the instance fails.

 - __High Performance__

-  - __scaling__: automatically scale agent either on K8s cluster or Linux host
+  - __scaling__: auto scaling agents either on K8s cluster or Linux host
   - __parallel__: job steps can be executed in parallel on multiple agents
   - __cache__: cache anything to speed up the build

 - __Zero Configuration__

   flow.ci tries to minimize the complexity of any configuration, the server could be started with three command lines.
 It also provides build templates of many programming languages, a job could be started just using it.

 - __Online Debugging__

   flow.ci supports the online TTY terminal so that you could find out the problems in the running job from runtime terminal.

 - __Flexible Plugins__

   Using plugins on flow.ci is quite simple, you just need type the plugin name in the step.
 Developing a plugin is also quite easy, you could use any language on your own plugin development.

 - __Flexible Runtime__